Laughing Times: Plot

-In the postwar community, where the economy is falling and many businesses are bleak.
-A starving wanderer named the Chinese Charlie Chaplin meets an orphan (Wong Wai) who was used to do illegal things by bad guy Master Ting and the two become fast friends.
+In the post-war community, where the economy is falling and many businesses are bleak, a starving wanderer named the Chinese Charlie Chaplin meets an orphan (Wong Wai) who was used to do illegal things by bad guy Master Ting and the two become fast friends.
 Later Charlie also meets a poor singer, whom he develops a funny romance with, and a drunkard.
 Due to humiliation from Ting, the drunkard turned to drinking.
 Later, Ting abducts the kid and the singer, prompting Charlie and the drunkard to finally rise up with ambition and risk their lives to save the kid and the singer and eventually, Ting was unable to evade the law.